Jhonny515/medicationApi/README.md

 ## How to Execute

+Before running the project, you must create the database for this project on your MySQL instance.
+The database must be named `medication_api`.
+A *.sql* file for the creation of the database can be found at the source: `./sql/database_creation.sql`

 To execute the project, you will need an *integrated development environment (IDE)* and a compiler.
 The IDE I used for this project was **IntelliJ Community Edition**.
 For best compatibility, use the compiler **Maven**, as specified on the [Project Specification](#project-specification).
 <br>
 The *main class* of this project has the name **"MedicationApiApplication"**.